Samiddha99/django-request-filters/README.md

   * `block_relay (optional default: settings.BLOCK_RELAY)`
     If set to `True` Relay users can't visit the view function.
     If set to `False`, Relay users can visit the view.

+You can use this method, when you want to block the anonymous users only for few view functions.

 ### **Contributing**